linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

 ## Edit your Project Settings

-Default Scrapy settings of your Spider are defined in `settings.py` file.
-Set the maximum download size to 3Mb to prevent Scrapy from downloading big files like video or binaries.
+Default Scrapy settings of your spider are defined in `settings.py` file.
+Set the maximum download size to 3 MB to prevent Scrapy from downloading big files like video or binaries.

 Edit `~/scrapy/linkChecker/linkChecker/settings.py` and add the following line: